arcsine0/rem-sys/README.md

 ```
 -- please do be brief but descriptive on the commit message so we know what you updated

+## Don't know or have no experience with React?
+I have a tutorial / breakdown inside the client folder's README, or just click on the client folder here on github to see it.
+If you think this thingy may be harder than what you can do / contribute, I'd be more than happy to discuss and go with any method you can think of.

 That's it! (for now)